syncfusion-content/extension-docs/Extension/JSON-Visualizer-Extension/Visual-Studio-Code/getting-started.md

    ![JSON Visualizer](Images/JSONVisualizer.png)

-The extension reads the active JSON document and displays it as an interactive diagram in a webview panel alongside the JSON source.
+The extension reads the active JSON document and displays it as an interactive diagram in a web view panel alongside the JSON source.

 ## Step 3: Explore the Features